 Perhaps that could be the only solution!

 I don't know about you, I don't like either.
-We'd better set up a long spoons game somehow, where the greedy cannot eat and have to learn to share if s/he wants to survive.
+We'd better set up a long spoons game somehow, where the greedy cannot eat and have to learn to share if they want to survive.
 The continuation of our race might depend on that, because the way things are going, we will keep on plucking each other's eyes, or at least trying to.

 “You can inspire the rich to do more good, but never tell them to do less harm.
 You can inspire them to give back, but not to take less.
 You can inspire them to join the solution, but never accuse them of being part of the problem.”